-Then, use Archive.org to extract specific pages’ content marketing efforts and use it as a baseline to craft a much higher-quality piece.
+Then use Archive.org to extract the specific pages’ content marketing efforts and use it as a baseline to craft a much higher quality piece.
 Finally, you can perform your outreach to the websites linking to the former source.

-For instance – Sean was working with a puzzle company.
-He searched for keywords related to puzzles, like “interlockingpuzzes.com.”
+For instance, Sean was working with a puzzle company.
+He searched for keywords related to puzzles like “interlockingpuzzles.com.”
 He found that the website with this exact keyword was expired.

-Further digging into the website in Ahrefs revealed that it had some juicy incoming Fs.
+Further digging into the website in Ahrefs revealed that it had some juicy incoming links.

 4. Plug broken links into a backlink analytics tool to uncover more link sources

-I’ve already elucidated this strategy in the latter half of the Wikipedia broken link building strategy.
-It calls for extracting the most juice, once you find broken links on an authoritative website in your niche.
+I’ve already talked about this strategy in the latter half of the Wikipedia broken link building strategy.
+It calls for extracting the most juice once you find broken links on an authoritative website in your niche.

 So, how do you find broken links on authoritative websites (besides Wikipedia) in the first place?

 Screaming Frog is a great tool to find the broken incoming links of your competitors.